hackclub/hackclub/workshops/Tkinter Workshop/README.md

 author: "@bezlin6mechminerz"
 ---

 Having a user interface is very useful because it gives both a good interactive experience for the user and makes it much more visually appealing.
 So let's see how to make a simple user interface with python.
+In this workshop, we will be using Python to make a slideshow of quotes.

 The workshop will look something like this.

 ![Output video](https://cloud-rbupe5aas.vercel.app/0ezgif.com-video-to-gif-2.gif)

-So we will be making a quotes hub which displays quotes.

 View a [live demo](https://repl.it/@bezlin/trialtkinterpy-2#main.py)